MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **File name** – File name or sub string of the name as defined in the cloud app.
 For example, all files with a password in their name.

 - **Sensitivity label** - Search for files with specific labels set.
 Labels are either:
-  - **Microsoft Information Protection** - Requires integration with Microsoft Information Protection.
+  - **Microsoft Purview Information Protection** - Requires integration with Microsoft Purview Information Protection.
   - **Defender for Cloud Apps** - Provides more insight into the files it scans.
 For each file scanned by Defender for Cloud Apps DLP, you can know if inspection was blocked because the file is encrypted or corrupted.
 For example, you can set up policies to alert and quarantine password-protected files that are shared externally.
     - **Azure RMS encrypted** – Files whose content wasn't inspected because they have an Azure RMS encryption set.
     - **Password encrypted** – Files whose content wasn't inspected because they're password protected by the user.